Mathis003/LINFO1252-P0/README.md

 ## Description

-Welcome to the project repository for the LINFO1252 course at UCL, part of the Civil Engineering program in the field of computer science.
+Welcome to the project repository for the LINFO1252 course at UCLouvain, part of the Civil Engineering program in the field of computer science.
 This repository contains the source code for a simple memory management system implemented in C. The project focuses on dynamic memory allocation and deallocation using a custom heap structure.
 The memory manager includes functions for allocating and freeing memory, along with helper functions for managing the internal heap.

 ### Project Details
 - **Grade:** 16/20 (Code: 10/10, Report: 6/10).